Honey Barbecue Ribs. From the oven! A a super simple, no fuss way to make slow cooked oven ribs, with a sweet and sticky, tangy honey barbecue glaze.

 They have been incredibly popular on social media as well.
 Posts of the recipe photos to Facebook and Pinterest have seen hundreds of thousand of views or more.

-I used one of my own homemade barbecue sauces to mix with honey for this recipe but you could easily substitute any favourite you like.
-My choice was the Brown Sugar Balsamic Barbecue Sauce that I use to make my ever popular Honey BBQ Glazed wings.
+I used one of my own homemade barbecue sauces to mix with honey for this recipe.
+However, you could easily substitute any favourite you like.

 This recipe is practically a set it and forget it type recipe, perfect for a lazy weekend day.
 The long slow cooking time in the oven doesn’t require you to do anything for several hours until the last hour when you will brush on the glaze every 20 minutes.